BALCO scandal: Media coverage of scandal

-The media coverage of the BALCO case has been extensive.
+The media coverage of the BALCO case was extensive.
 The San Francisco Chronicle and more specifically Chronicle journalists Mark Fainaru-Wada and Lance Williams, have played a prominent role in covering the story, ultimately collaborating in Game of Shadows, a book chronicling the BALCO scandal.

 Fainaru-Wada and Williams broke the story concerning U.S. track coach Trevor Graham and his admission to turning a syringe laced with THG over to investigators.
 That syringe was the catalyst for the entire investigation of Conte's lab.
 These journalists also wrote the story about C.J.
 Hunter (Marion Jones’ ex-husband) and his interview with an IRS agent, in which Hunter told the agents that Jones was taking performance-enhancing drugs during the 2000 Olympic Games in Sydney.
 Hunter said that at times, he injected the drugs into Jones himself.
 He also admitted to taking steroids, and said that he had obtained them through Conte.

 The duo's most groundbreaking story, however, was their report on October 16, 2004, of a secret audio conversation that contained Greg Anderson (Barry Bonds’ trainer) stating that Bonds had been using steroids provided by Victor Conte and himself.
 Anderson also revealed the names of numerous Olympic athletes that had been provided with "The Clear", boasting that neither they nor Bonds would fail drug tests because the substance was undetectable.

 After reporting on the BALCO case, Fainaru-Wada and Williams took their interviews and observations and published Game of Shadows, a journalistic book that explored every aspect of BALCO, beginning with Conte's early struggles as an aspiring musician and ending with the federal bust of the BALCO headquarters.
 Publicly, most of the attention the book received was due to the incriminating evidence of Barry Bond's ties to BALCO.

 Impact of BALCO scandal

 Prior to the scandal, Major League Baseball had no established policy against steroids.
 As a result of the BALCO bust, commissioner Bud Selig instituted a written, league-wide policy.
-The first time a player fails a test for steroids, he is subject to a 81-game (about 1/2 of a regular season) suspension.
+The first time a player fails a test for steroids, he is subject to an 81-game (about 1/2 of a regular season) suspension.
 For the second offense, the penalty is a 162 (a regular season) game suspension.
 Finally, if a third offense occurs, the player is given a lifetime ban from Major League Baseball.

-BALCO today
+BALCO's Legacy

-Technically speaking, BALCO is extinct, but Victor Conte is a free man and still running a business called "Scientific Nutrition for Advanced Conditioning" or "SNAC."
-After serving a four-month prison sentence prior to pleading guilty in 2005, he now sells various supplements and vitamins.
-Patrick Arnold and Greg Anderson each served a three-month jail sentence after pleading guilty with Anderson serving an additional three-month house arrest sentence.
+Victor Conte pled guilty in 2005 and served four months in prison.
+He later ran another supplement business, Scientific Nutrition for Advanced Conditioning (SNAC).
+Patrick Arnold and Greg Anderson each served a three-month jail sentence after pleading guilty, with Anderson serving an additional three-month house arrest sentence.
 In 2006, Anderson was incarcerated again after being found in contempt of court for refusing to testify about Barry Bonds' and Gary Sheffield's alleged use of banned steroids.